 And if you don't manage to get a free lesson or two out of it, you'll at least have made some good friends.

 Find the best exchange rates

-Although exchange rates make for some of the most boring conversations known to man, again it's well worth spending a bit of time to find out where offers the best rates.
+Although exchange rates make for some of the most boring conversations known to man, it's well worth spending a bit of time to find the best rates.